libvips/pyvips/doc/intro.rst

 Draw operations
 ---------------

-Paint operations like :meth:`.draw_circle` and :meth:`.draw_line`
-modify their input image.
-This makes them hard to use with the rest of
-libvips: you need to be very careful about the order in which operations execute or you can get nasty crashes.
+Paint operations like :meth:`.Image.draw_circle` and :meth:`.Image.draw_line` modify their input image.
+This makes them hard to use with the rest of libvips: you need to be very careful about the order in which operations execute or you can get nasty crashes.

 The wrapper spots operations of this type and makes a private copy of the image in memory before calling the operation.
 This stops crashes, but it does